 In comparison to simple random sampling, tis technique can be useful in deciding the characteristics of a group such as population, and researchers can implement it without having a sampling frame for all the elements for the entire population.

 Cluster Sampling vs Stratified Sampling

-Since cluster sampling and stratified sampling are pretty similar, there could be issues with understanding their finer nuances.
+Since cluster sampling and stratified random sampling are pretty similar, there could be issues with understanding their finer nuances.
 So let’s talk about the significant differences between cluster sampling and stratified sampling:

 |Cluster Sampling||Stratified Sampling|

 |Elements of a population are randomly selected to be a part of groups (clusters).||The researcher divides the entire population into even segments (strata).|

 |Members from randomly selected clusters are a part of this sample.||Researchers consider individual components of the strata randomly to be a part of sampling units.|

 |Researchers maintain homogeneity between clusters.||Researchers maintain homogeneity within the strata.|